-The National Park Service is conducting a "Special Resource Study" of the eastern sites and route segments related to the preparation or return phases of the Lewis and Clark expedition for the possible extension of the existing Lewis and Clark National Historic Trail.
-The purpose of this study is to determine the eligibility of adding these sites and segments to the existing Trail as part of an overall extension based on law and policy.
+The National Park Service is conducting a study of the eastern sites and route segments related to the preparation and return phases of the Lewis and Clark expedition.
+The purpose of this study is to determine the eligibility of adding these sites and segments to the existing Trail.

-The study will consider various methods and means for the protection and interpretation of these sites by the National Park Service, other federal, state and local government entities, private land owners and other organizations.
-As this study progresses, the planning team wants to know more about what the public envisions for this possible Trail extension and what opportunities exist for Trail partnerships.
+The study will consider various methods and means for the protection and interpretation of these sites and/or segments by the National Park Service, other federal, state and local government entities, private land owners and other organizations.
+As this study progresses, the NPS wants to know more about what the public envisions for this possible Trail extension and what opportunities exist for Trail partnerships.

 * indicates the current step in the planning process

 Step 3.
 Prepare Preliminary Suitability and Feasibility Assessment